 Alert type Location Threshold criteria Advisory National, except Nunavik A generic weather advisory.
 One example might be on days when funnel clouds are expected, but a Tornado alert would not be appropriate.
-Warning National, except Nunavik A generic weather warning may be issued for extreme weather events for which there is no suitable warning type, because they rarely occur.
-A generic weather warning may also be issued for other weather events during situations where the environment is vulnerable due to pre- existing conditions and any further weather could result in a significant hazard .
+Warning National, except Nunavik A generic weather warning may also be issued for other weather events during situations where the environment is vulnerable due to pre-existing conditions and any further weather could result in a significant hazard.
 For example: 50 km/h winds following an ice storm which could cause structural wind damage.
 A generic weather warning may also be issued for situations where the event is not expected to reach warning criteria values, but there is a special reason for the warning.
 For example: the first event of the season, or an off-season event.
-No alert o of this type exists for this region at this moment.